This post may contain affiliate links. Please read our privacy policy.

-If you like roasted peppers you should think to make a couple whenever you turn on the broiler or the grill, as they take minutes, and then you’ll have them in your fridge to eat and cook with all week long.
+If you like roasted peppers you should think to make a couple whenever you turn on the broiler or the grill, as they take minutes.
+Then you’ll have them in your fridge to eat and cook with all week long.
+Perfection is finishing these with a little drizzle of Basil Oil.

 Any color pepper works: red, orange, yellow, green, purple, striped, whatever.
-And you can do as many as you like as once, as long as they all can be exposed to the heat source.
-The timing is for bell peppers, but you can absolutely use this same technique for smaller hot peppers, it just might not take quite as long.
+You can do as many as you like at once, as long as they all can be exposed to the heat source.
+The timing is for bell peppers, but you can absolutely use this same technique for smaller hot peppers; it just might not take quite as long.

-Preheat the grill to medium high or high heat.
+- Preheat the grill to medium-high or high heat.
 Place the peppers on the grill.
-Cook until the bottom of the peppers have stated to blacken and blister, anywhere from 1 to 4 minutes.
+Cook until the bottom of the peppers starts to blacken and blister, anywhere from 1 to 4 minutes.
 Then turn the peppers about 1/4 turn, and allow the side now facing the fire to blacken and blister.
 Continue until the entire pepper is dark and the skin has blistered.

 - Grilled Cheese with Roasted Peppers and Salad